isomerpages/mlaw-corp/_realign/1-keyfeatures.md

 (a)	your contract has naturally expired without a renewal of the contract; or (b)	your contract was automatically terminated due to the occurrence of an event and not by any action done by the other party to terminate the contract.

-**7. Can I serve both a Notice of Negotiation and a Notice for Revision for the same contract?**
+**7. Can I serve both a Notice of Negotiation and a Notice of Revision for the same contract?**

 No. If a party chooses to take up the Repayment Scheme in respect of one contract, they cannot seek to renegotiate and terminate that same contract under the Framework, and vice versa.